 Fumigants can be used to control rodents in uninhabited areas such as out buildings, feed storage areas or burrows in the ground.
-Fumigants are available in solid (eg hydrogen cyanide as calcium cyanide, hydrogen phosphide as aluminium or magnesium phosphide), liquid (eg chloropicrin) and gas (eg methyl bromide) forms.
+Fumigants are available in solid (eg hydrogen cyanide as calcium cyanide, hydrogen phosphide as aluminium or magnesium phosphide), liquid (eg chloropicrin) and gaseous (eg methyl bromide) forms.
 Fumigants are also helpful to control insects in the same treatment.

 Acute toxicity rodenticides are also called single-dose rodenticides and will kill rodents after one feeding if an adequate amount is consumed.
-Most single-dose compounds are highly toxic to all types of animals and man.
+Most single-dose compounds are highly toxic to all types of animals, including humans.
 They should be kept out of reach of children, pets, poultry and livestock.
 Only extreme situations call for the use of a single-dose rodenticide with high toxicity.
 The use of a zinc phosphide compound is helpful when there is a high population of rats.
 It should be used at a strength of 1 or 2 percent, by mixing one or two parts of the compound with 99 or 98 parts of a feed grain, such as broken rice.
 A small quantity of vegetable oil must be well mixed through the grain before mixing in the zinc phosphide.
 About 100 g of bait should be placed at each point along the inside walls of the poultry house.

-Strychnine is also available in the market but it should be considered for short-term use only as rats and other rodents do usually not accept it.
+Strychnine is also available in the market but it should be considered for short-term use only as rats and other rodents do not usually accept it.
 Other acute toxicity rodenticides include red squill (a powder made from the plant Urginea maritima), alpha-naphthylthiourea and sodium fluoracetate.

 Delayed toxicity rodenticides, also known as multiple-dose compounds, have a cumulative effect and will kill rodents after several feedings.
 Bait has to be available continuously, and other feed sources must be removed.
 The rate of rodent kill depends on the type of rodenticide and the dose consumed.
 Some products kill within 1 hour, and others require 4 to 7 days after ingestion.
-Delayed toxicity rodenticides kill rodents by inhibiting the ability of the blood to coagulate (anti coagulation), and death results from internal hemorrhages (bleeding).
+Delayed toxicity rodenticides kill rodents by inhibiting the ability of the blood to coagulate (anti-coagulants), and death results from internal hemorrhages (bleeding).
 These products are much safer around all types of animals.
 Also the rodent usually does not identify its gradual illness with the bait.
 Baits are available in dry or wet form, in powder mixed with grain, in pellets, micro-encapsulated, in paste, in wax, or in water.
 For maximum effectiveness, bait should be available in both feed and water.